atrn/ici/CPLUSPLUS.md

 is most definitely **not** in the, so-called, _modern C++_ style.

-It is a  testament to the previous code how  few changes were required to make it compile as C++.
-Most  code _just worked_ and only the code that violated  C++'s stricter  ideas around  function types  and const required immediate change to allow  compilation.
-The initial C++ build only required modifications  to only two contructs,  cfuncs and static strings, to have  it function.
+It is a  testament to the previous code how  few changes were required to initially compile it as C++.
+Most  code _just worked_ and only code that violated  C++'s stricter  ideas around  function types  and const-ness required immediate change to permit  compilation.
+The initial C++ build required modifications  to only two contructs,  cfuncs and static strings.
 The current code uses  a lot more C++.
 The  transformation  has  been iterative with  the  interpreter  kept working after each change.

 ## Not _modern_ C++

 The style  of C++  used is  a mostly  minimalistic, _better  C_ style.
 Very little of the C++ standard  library is used.
-ICI's types supplant the use of C++ container types.
+ICI's types remove the the need to use C++ container types and the C++ standard library way of doing things is generally avoided.

 C++ features are used in many places but are mostly used to reduce the amount of code, improve its reliability via stricter type checking and